 OVERHEAD REACH

-The following exercise is a breathing exercise that trains us to keep the ribs down when our arms are extended over our head—Anyone with rib flare posture tends to compensate with their ribs and bring them forward to get the arms straight overhead.
+The following exercise is a breathing exercise that trains us to keep the ribs down when our arms are extended over our head.

 When you lift the shoulder, that is shoulder flexion.
 Some people need to pop their shoulders to get the full range of motion.
 And you feel it in the lats.
 This exercise will help you improve that and help you keep the ribs down.